perladvent/perldotcom/content/article/git-bisect-and-perl.md

 fi
 ```

-The variable `$*` is a string of the commands passed to the shell script, so it literally executes whatever arguments are passed to it.
+The variable `"$@"` is a string of the commands passed to the shell script, with spaces within each argument preserved, so it literally executes whatever arguments are passed to it (unlike `$*` which would split each argument up with spaces before executing).
 Just like in Perl, `$?` is the exit value of the last run command, which here I assign to `rv`.
 Then the script exits either with 127 or the value of `rv`.
 I save the script as `cap-exit-value`, and use it like this:

     $ git bisect start HEAD b507d1a
     Bisecting: 41 revisions left to test after this (roughly 5 steps)